warrior25/HA-Nysse/README.md

 ## Installation

-Copy the files to your `custom_components` folder.
+Copy the files to your `custom_components` folder or install as a HACS custom repository.
+More info on HACS [here](https://hacs.xyz/).

 ## Setup